9th World Youth Scrabble Championship Colomobo, Sri Lanka, 29th-30th-31st August 2014

 All was going according to ratings.
 The five rated players performed way above their normal average creating a vast chasm of experience and level of play between them and the newbies.
 Some of the new players showed great promise and need more practice by attending tournaments, learning the basic words and have a local club member tutoring them to the finer points of the game.
 It does take time and patience.

 There were three important results.
 Natasha Pratesi's 379-373 win against Joe Knapper was enough to oust Joe from fourth spot!
 That win with Joe and massively larger wins against three of the newbies earned Natasha that valuable fourth spot in the table with four wins and 475 spread.
 Tim Butcher won 424-293 against Oliver Garner to claim second place.
 His wins against Natasha and Joe along with large wins over three newbies gave him a finish of 6 wins and a 1079 spread.
-Oliver came third with five wins and 974 spread and in addition took home two other trophies.
-The highest game score of 554 achieved in the last round and the highest scoring word prize.
-In fact he had the three highest scoring words!
-FRIZ for 93, GATHERS for 96 and DWARVES for 103.

 Top rated player Jessica Pratesi won all seven games with 1149 spread to become 2010 UK Youth Scabble Champion.
 She never found it as easy as it sounded.
 But it almost came to an end in round four against Tim Butcher.
 Jessica takes up the story: